We've come a long way in 115 years, and so has WA.

-As a voice for more than 840,000 WA members, we're planning for the future by building Australia's first electric highway.
-And we're challenging how we all think about transport by trialling the country's first driverless shuttle bus.
+As a voice for more than 1.2 million members in WA, we're planning for the future by building Australia's first electric highway and challenging how we all think about transport by trialling the country's first driverless shuttle bus.

 Times really have changed.
-Although one thing remains the same – RAC is still working for the better.
+Although one thing remains the same – RAC is still working for the better of WA.

 To donate an item to our heritage collection or to find out more about RAC's history email us at firstname.lastname@example.org.

 See the RAC heritage collection brought to life in this series of videos.